 - 1/8 teaspoon pepper

-- 1 cup roasted red peppers, finely chopped
+- 1 cup roasted sweet red peppers, drained and finely chopped

 - 2 tablespoons minced fresh parsley

 - 2 tablespoons grated Romano cheese

 - Cut a lengthwise slit down the center of each tenderloin to within 1/2 in. of bottom.
 Open tenderloins so they lie flat; cover with plastic wrap.
 Flatten to 1/2 in. thickness.
 Remove plastic; set tenderloins aside.